The End of Power - From Boardrooms to Battlefields and Churches to States, Why Being In Charge Isn't What It Used to Be (ebok) av Ukjent

 • Embed-kode

-Moises Naim (forfatter)
+Ukjent (forfatter), Moises Naim (forfatter)

-The end of power ebok
+The End of Power ebok

 129,-

-The provocative bestseller explaining the decline of power in the twenty-first century -- in government, business, and beyond. br> Power is shifting -- from large, stable armies to loose bands of insurgents, from corporate leviathans to nimble start-ups, and from presidential palaces to public squares.
+The provocative bestseller explaining the decline of power in the twenty-first century -- in government, business, and beyond.br> Power is shifting -- from large, stable armies to loose bands of insurgents, from corporate leviathans to nimble start-ups, and from presidential palaces to public squares.
 But power is also changing, becoming harder to use and easier to lose.
-In The End of Power, award-winning columnist and former Foreign Policy editor MoiséNaÃilluminates the struggle between once…
+In The End of Power, award-winning columnist and former Foreign Policy editor MoiséNaíilluminates the struggle between once…

 Andre har også kjøpt

-Forfattere Moises Naim (forfatter)
+Forfattere Ukjent (forfatter), Moises Naim (forfatter)

 Forlag Basic Books